 The Company is contractually obliged to relinquish certain exploration rights pursuant to the exploration and production contracts to which the Company (or its subsidiaries) is a party.
 There are mandatory relinquishments under the Kul-Bas Exploration and Production Contract, which require the Company to relinquish contract areas annually (with the exception of areas in which a discovery is made).
-As of December 31, 2013, 31% of the total contract area has been relinquished.
+As of December 31, 2014, 30% of the total contract area has been relinquished.
 The Kul-Bas Exploration Contract was amended firstly in December 2010, when the Company received approval for the extension of the exploration period to November 11, 2013, and it was further extended in 2013 until November 11, 2015.

-In addition, there are also mandatory relinquishments under the Bokhtar PSC in Tajikistan after seven contract years.
+In addition, there are also mandatory relinquishments under the Bokhtar PSC in Tajikistan after the initial seven contract years and after that after every five years, the first relinquishment is due in 2020 following a re-set in 2013.